Iraq lures investors to boost its oil output as OPEC debates cuts

 Aside from security problems, its crude is as cheap and easy to extract as in Saudi Arabia or Iran, but its energy industry suffered decades of under-investment under Saddam Hussein who was overthrown by a U.S.-led invasion in 2003.

-Since then Iraq has signed deals with majors such as Exxon Mobil, BP and Royal Dutch Shell to develop its giant fields.
+Since then Iraq has signed deals with majors such as Exxon Mobil (XOM.N), BP (BP.L) and Royal Dutch Shell (RDSa.L) to develop its giant fields.
 Production has almost doubled to 4.7 million barrels per day this year from 2.4 million bpd at the start of the decade.

 The oil ministry is in a hurry.
 "Luaibi's plan is to boost production as quickly as possible to mitigate damage from lower prices, generate more revenues and have additional crude to repay contractors.
 This is the best way to keep everybody happy," a senior official with state-run South Oil Co said.